Best Time of Year to Dive in Playa del Carmen

 Best choice for beginners: Summer is a strong time for Discover Scuba Diving or the PADI Open Water Diver Course because the water is warm and comfortable.

-Conditions can vary because it is still part of the tropical weather season, but this is where Playa del Carmen has a big advantage: you are not limited to only ocean diving.
-If the port closes or ocean conditions are not ideal, cenotes can often be a strong alternative because they are inland freshwater dive sites with incredible visibility.
+One advantage of Playa del Carmen is flexibility.
+If ocean conditions are not ideal, cenotes can often be a strong alternative for certified divers because they are inland freshwater dive sites with excellent visibility.

 Best dive options in October and early November

-Best Month-by-Month Dive Planning Guide
+Month-by-Month Diving Guide

-Month Best For Recommended Xico Dive Experience
+Month Best For Recommended Xico Experience

 January Bull sharks, reef diving, high-season dive trips Bull Shark Diving + Local Reef Diving